-- Principal or interest or both are past-due for more than 90 days or three (3) months or more; - In the case of revolving facility, the outstanding amount has been in excess of the approved limit for more than 90 days; - The customer is made a bankrupt / wound-up; - The credit grading of the customer is downgraded to "D"; - Subject to the approval by the management of the Bank, the loan is classified as impaired if it exhibits weaknesses or triggers a combination of events that render the loan as impaired, for example cross defaults, default with other bank or significant deterioration of financial performance, and etc.
+- Principal or interest or both are past-due for more than 90 days or three (3) months or more; - In the case of revolving facility, the outstanding amount has been in excess of the approved limit for more than 90 days; - The customer is made a bankrupt / wound-up; - The credit grading of the customer is downgraded to "D"; - Any sign of weaknesses that would render the account as impaired.
+For example: Default of a related obligor/borrower, borrower is classified under "Watchlist", significant deterioration of financial performance of both borrower and guarantor that may adversely affect their cashflow and repayment capabilities, default with other banks, loss of key sponsor, legal suits pending against the obligor/borrower that has adverse impact to the obligor/ borrower, adverse auditor's qualification, improper use of credit facilities, negative published information against the obligor/borrower.

-For impaired loans, the Bank shall conduct individual impairment assessment and to set aside the impairment provisions if the estimated recoverable amount (present value of estimated future cash flows discounted at original effective interest rate) is lower than the net book value of the loan.
+For impaired loans, the Bank shall conduct individual impairment assessment and to set aside the individual impairment provisions if the estimated recoverable amount (present value of estimated future cash flows discounted at original effective interest rate) is lower than the net book value of the loan.